-Today, most cell designs are based on three main formats: cylindrical, pouch, and prismatic hard-case.
-In detail, these geometries are based on certain standards (e.g., 21700 and PHEV-2) or engineered according to the application.
-For given cell designs, iterative improvements (e.g., in stack pressure, number of passive components, and mandrel integration in cylindrical cells) ensure steadily increasing energy densities and quality.
+Today, most cell designs are based on three main formats: cylindrical, pouch, and prismatic.
+In detail, these geometries are based on certain widely accepted sizes (e.g., 21700 and PHEV-2) or engineered according to the application.
+For given cell designs, iterative improvements (e.g., in stack pressure, number of passive components) ensure steadily increasing energy densities and quality.
+Despite advancements in cell designs, the fundamental comprehension of structures of electrode materials remains unsolved.
+Therefore, acquiring a profound understanding of the physical and electrochemical processes at the microscale, as emphasized in the BIG MAP chapter, becomes essential for rationalizing the strategy of microstructural development.